MohammedYAfify/netflix-landing-page/README.md

 # netflix-landing-page
-coding the landind page's UI of Netflix following TraversyMedia and then added my little touch.
+I coded the landind page's UI of Netflix following TraversyMedia and then added my little touch.